illia-yurtsiv-proxet/docs.getdbt.com/website/docs/reference/resource-properties/data-formats.md

 - Provides more flexibility for the types of data you can unit test
 - Allows you to unit test a model that depends on an ephemeral model

-However, when using `format: sql` you must supply mock data for _all rows_.
+However, when using `format: sql` you must supply mock data for _all columns_.

 When using the `sql` format, you can use either an inline SQL query for `rows`: